 The layout of proposed new development should contribute to the provision of well-designed energy efficient buildings and places.
 Innovative approaches to the construction of low carbon development, and which demonstrate sustainable use of resources and high energy efficiency levels will be supported, subject to compliance with other policies in the Neighbourhood Plan.
 Construction to Passivhaus standards and the Home Quality Mark is encouraged.
-Buildings should, where possible and viable, be orientated to optimise passive solar gain, and be designed such that they can accommodate photovoltaic panels or materials on roofs, either at the point of construction or at a future date.
+Buildings should, where possible, viable and in line with good design principles, be orientated to optimise passive solar gain, and be designed such that they can accommodate photovoltaic panels or materials on roofs, either at the point of construction or at a future date.
 Alterations to existing buildings should also be designed with energy reduction in mind.

-Figure 41: Exemplar housing schemes, such as the one above, in Saffron Walden, demonstrate the benefits of a designled approach, successfully integrating development around a central green spine, and carefully using a limited palette of materials to create unity and interest, whilst successfully managing the impact of the private car on the quality of the street scene and enjoyment of the public realm.
+Figure 42: Exemplar housing schemes, such as the one above, in Saffron Walden, demonstrate the benefits of a design-led approach, successfully integrating development around a central green spine, and carefully using a limited palette of materials to create unity and interest, whilst successfully managing the impact of the private car on the quality of the street scene and enjoyment of the public realm.